 4 Quick and Easy Crafts for your Thanksgiving Table

 1. Chalkboard Round Thankful Tags: The whole table started from an idea to have a chalkboard-looking sentiment under a clear plate.
-I created the printable first using a circle graphic I found here to make the printable.
+I created the printable first using a circle graphic I found here (no longer available) to make the printable.
 I cut them out using a circle cutter (I'm using a different one, but this example would cut them similarly) and just set them under the thrifted clear plates.
 Perfect.

 Want to use these "Thankful" circles, too?
 You can use them like I did or I think they would make perfect "thankful tree" ornaments, too - punch a hole in the top, string with jute and let people write what they're thankful for on the back before hanging on branches you've brought in from outside.
 Or just toss them around the table and let everyone write their thanks on the back right at the meal.